-The long days of winter can be cold and rather claustrophobic!
-Break up your days with this fun Penguin craft & worksheet (after all, Penguins know all about living in the cold!).
-Plus it’s a great way to tie together the penguin section of books at your local library.
+The long days of winter can be cold and rather claustrophobic.
+Break up your days with this fun penguin craft & worksheet (after all, penguins know all about living in the cold!).
+This is a great way to tie together the penguin section of books at your local library.
 The Penguin Factsheet (PDF) and Penguin Worksheet (PDF) provide a mini-lesson and some mapwork/research fun for younger elementary-aged kids.
 And the sock craft will have kids of all ages wanting to join in!

 Penguin Sock Craft